fiddeb/observabilitystack/README.md

 ---

+- Always install Traefik manually with Helm before proceeding with other components (or use another Ingress controller)
-- Use the manual installation method for complete control over the Helm commands.
+- Use the manual installation method for complete control.
 - Use the script `manage_env.sh` for an easier and automated setup process.
-- Always install Traefik manually with Helm before proceeding with other components.

 ---